An ancient bacterial immune system that protects microbes from viral infections.

-The rapidly programmable nature of RNA-guided CRISPR proteins enables the system to be used in any application that contains a DNA or RNA component.
+The rapidly programmable nature of RNA-guided CRISPR proteins enables our technology to detect anything with a DNA or RNA component.

-Because of its flexibility, CRISPR-based detection can be used across many industries, such as healthcare, agriculture, environmental monitoring and others.
+Because of its flexibility, CRISPR-based detection can be used across many industries, such as healthcare, agriculture, environmental monitoring, and more.
 The technology itself is rapid, affordable, and simple.

 Everything Works Together

-The Cas12 and Cas13 proteins can also work together to simultaneously detect both DNA and RNA, which provides unique insights into the status of the cell.
+The Cas proteins can work together to simultaneously detect both DNA and RNA.
+This combinatorial detection provides unique insights into the status of a cell.

-For healthcare applications, this information enables patients and physicians to make accurate treatment decisions.
+In healthcare applications, such information enables patients and physicians to make accurate treatment decisions.

 Ready for Action: